ChristopherBrum/rb130/intro_to_testing/intro_to_testing.md

 - **Test Suite**: an entire set of tests that are separate from your program.
 Think of it like _all_ the tests that go with your program.
 - **Test**: a situation where a test is run.
 For instance; this _test_ is going to make sure that you raise an error when you enter your password incorrectly.
 A test can contain multiple ways of ensuring a piece of code responds appropriately.
+  A test can be broken down into smaller pieces as well.
+  - **Test Step**: Most basic level of testing.
+A test step verifies that a certain expectation is satisfied.
+Test cases employ an assertion.
+  - **Test Case**: A set of test steps to collectively test a piece of code/functionality and ensure it behaves as expected.
 **Assertion**: the actual verification step in which a test confirms that what is returned by your program is what is expected.
 A test can have one or more assertions.

 ### Whats in the test file